Child Protection Register (CPR)

 Check a Person Under Investigation in Another Jurisdiction

 As a child welfare agency in another jurisdiction, you may need to ask CFSA for information about people you are investigating for child abuse/neglect.
-Since they previously lived or worked in DC, follow these steps.
+If the person previously lived or worked in DC, follow these steps.

 - Write a letter of request on your agency letterhead.
 Include the full name, birth date, social security number, and any former addresses in DC for the person to be checked.
-Include your name, title, and telephone number as the requesting official.
+Include the name, title, email address and telephone number of the requesting official.

-- Fax the letter to Supervisor, DC Child Protection Register Unit, at (202) 727-5750.
-CFSA will provide a verbal report within 24 hours.
+- CFSA will provide a verbal report within 24 hours.
 Within five days, you will get a written report of the family's history with the District child welfare system since 1999.